Roy-lab/clade-specific_gene_sets/Rule-based/README.md

 Example of matrix (table at top), species tree with node number corresponding to the column index and config.txt
 ![Example](http://pages.discovery.wisc.edu/~jshin/multi-species-proteome/config_making_example.png)

- 1. First step to make config file is to set one specific "objective" clade, which contains one of more ancestral nodes and extant nodes.
+ 1. First step to make config file is to set one specific "objective" clade, which contains one of more ancestral nodes and extant nodes. (red circle in example figure)
  >*e.g. clade3 of dicots (clade with Anc3)* or *clade5 of monocots (clade with Anc5)* in the example figure.

  2. Then the each contents would be: